joelvaneenwyk/browser-extension-brain-tool/overview.md

 ## Security

 BrainTool is comprised of a browser extension and a JavaScript web application.
-The app is entirely a static, source-available, client-side app served from [a public software repository](https://github.com/tconfrey/BrainTool).
-Your data is stored in browser memory or optionally in a file called BrainTool.org, locally, or on your Google Drive.
+The app is entirely a static, source-available, client-side app served from [a public software repository](./README.md).
+Your data is stored in browser memory or optionally in a file stored at `BrainTool.org`, locally, or on your Google Drive.
 No information is stored or accessible anywhere else.
-(See also the [official privacy policy.](./BrainToolPrivacyPolicy.pdf))
+See also the [official privacy policy](./docs/BrainToolPrivacyPolicy.pdf).

 ## Product Overview

-The BrainTool browser extension is a knowledge/notes/links/browser manager.
-While browsing use the Bookmarker to assign a Topic to web pages you want to save and optionally add a note.
+The `BrainTool` browser extension is a knowledge/notes/links/browser manager.
+While browsing use the `Bookmarker` to assign a `Topic` to web pages you want to save and optionally add a note.
 Topics, links and associated notes are stored in your personal braintool file.

 Topics provide a way of organizing your information.
 Think of BrainTool as the index into your personal information space.
 Each topic is represented by a node in the tree shown on the BrainTool Topic Manager, and within the browser by a dedicated window or tab group, with tabs for saved links.